avadhutFrontEnd/my-react-work/react-app/README.md

 # Commit message format :

 [Course: 1.
-React 18 for Beginners > 6-Building Forms (71m) ] [ Video: #14-Extracting-a-Reusable-API-Client_mp4_3min_55sec ] -  create a separate Module `api-client.ts` where we store our `default configuration settings for making HTTP calls`.
-In `api-client.ts` Create a new Access Client with a custom configuration.
+React 18 for Beginners > 6-Building Forms (71m) ] [ Video: #15-Extracting-the-User-Service_mp4_8min_22sec  ] -  `App.tsx` component is a little bit too concerned with making HTTP requests.
+So to improve this code, we should `extract all the logic around making HTTP requests into a separate service`.
+This allows us to separate concerns and make our code more modular and reusable.